alexandrainst/A-3D-Biomedical-Segmentation-Hub/README.md

   <p align="center">
     <img src="media/README/Semi-Automatic.gif" width=".75">
   </p>
-  <figcaption align="center"> In a 3D medical imaging application, a semi-automatic segmentation approach may involve using an algorithm, such as region growing or active contours, to generate an initial segmentation of a specific anatomical structure.
+  <figcaption align="center"> oeIn a 3D medical imaging application, a semi-automatic segmentation approach may involve using an algorithm, such as region growing or active contours, to generate an initial segmentation of a specific anatomical structure.
 The user then reviews the segmentation results and adjusts boundaries as needed, ensuring accurate representation of the structure.</figcaption>
 </figure>

 ### Understanding Volumetric Synchrotron and Electron Microscopy Data